Authored By :

 ----- End Of Quote -----

-To begin this article, let me state that while I have the Gospel of Thomas in my pile of apocryphal writings for a number of years now, due to the tremendous amount of unfinished writing projects I have yet to complete, I haven't had time yet to actually read it.
-The same holds true for many other apocryphal works that I have on my hard drive as well.
-In fact, I have had many of them for years, and I still haven't made time to read it in its entirety.
-As a result, I felt that until I did so, it would be unwise of me to pass full judgment on whether or not it is a Divinely-Inspired work.
-I am aware that there are opposing views regarding its authenticity.
-However, I try to not allow such comments to influence me as I wish to begin reading such works with as unbiased an opinion as possible.
-I am the type of person who likes to form his own opinions on a matter and not rely too heavily on the evaluations of others, particularly when it involves matters of a religious nature.
+While I have had the Gospel of Thomas sitting in my pile of apocryphal writings for a number of years now, due to the tremendous amount of unfinished writing projects I have yet to complete, it was not until recently that I made time to read it in its entirety.
+As a result, I felt that until I did so, it would be unwise of me to pass full judgment on whether or not I feel it is a Divinely-Inspired work.
+As I mentioned earlier, there are opposing views regarding the authenticity of this gospel.
+However, I try to not allow such opinions to influence me, as I wish to read such works with as unbiased an opinion as possible.
+I am the type of person who likes to form his own opinions on a matter, and not rely too heavily on the evaluations of others; particularly when it involves matters of a religious nature.
 However, having now read the Gospel of Thomas in its entirety, I feel more confident in expressing my own views regarding it.

-As I mention in "A Biblical Cafeteria, or the Whole Course?", while I do sense Divine Inspiration in most of the actual Apocrypha -- which, incidentally, was included in the original version of the KJV Bible -- I don't sense the same Divine Spark in the majority of the other apocryphal and pseudepigraphal works that I have read thus far.
+As I point out in the article "A Biblical Cafeteria, or the Whole Course?", while I do sense Divine Inspiration in some of the actual Apocrypha -- which, incidentally, was included in the original version of the KJV Bible -- I don't sense the same Divine Spark in the majority of the other apocryphal and pseudepigraphal works that I have read thus far.
 The only one I have accepted as having any degree of Divine Inspiration is the Book of Enoch.
-Even though I have quoted from it in some of my other articles, I feel that I should clarify that it is not a one hundred per cent endorsement of the book.
+Even though I have quoted from it in some of my other articles, I feel that I should clarify that it is not a one hundred per cent endorsement of the Book.
 I simply found enough information in the Authorized King James Bible which seems to substantiate the authorship of the Book of Enoch.
 This gives it a little more credence than some of the other works.
-Please refer to "The Book of Enoch: Truth or Heresy?" for a more in-depth commentary.
+Please refer to my article "The Book of Enoch: Truth or Heresy?" for a more in-depth commentary.

-But concerning the Gospel of Thomas, after reading the above comment from our list member, I must admit that I am a bit disconcerted by the contents of the material he quoted from it.
+But concerning the Gospel of Thomas, after reading the above message from my friend, I must admit that I was disconcerted by the contents of the material he quoted from it.
 Not only that, but after having now read the Gospel of Thomas in its entirety, I have been left with even more doubt regarding the notion of it being a Divinely-Inspired text.
-In my opinion, the above quote describes a rather self-centered faith rather than a Christ-centered faith which is what Jesus and all of the Apostles taught in the Gospels, in the Book of Acts, and in the Epistles.
-As I continued to ponder these quotes, the Lord brought a number of verses to mind which I will now share.
-As you will see, rather than support the purported quotes from Jesus in the Gospel Of Thomas, they do the exact opposite.
+In my opinion, the above quote describes a rather self-centered faith rather than a Christ-centered faith, which is what Jesus and all of the Apostles taught in the Gospels, in the Book of Acts, and in the Epistles.
+As I continued to ponder that quote, a few verses came to mind which I will now share with you.
+As you will see, rather than support the purported quote from Jesus in the Gospel of Thomas, they do the exact opposite.
 To begin with, consider what Jesus said in the following verse:

 "And I, if I be lifted up from the earth, will draw all men unto me."